 Division 1 — Licences

-6. Caravan park or camping ground not to be operated without a licence
+6. Caravan park or camping ground not to be operated without licence

 (1) On and after the appointed day a person must not operate a facility, or a facility of a prescribed type, unless the person holds the appropriate licence under this Act in relation to that facility.